Sorry, paparazzi, celebs now get private treatment at LAX

 LOS ANGELES — Sorry, paparazzi.
 Celebrities who are sick of being stalked by photographers at Los Angeles International Airport can now find some privacy — not to mention luxury — at a new terminal.

-The $22 million facility called the Private Suite opened Monday and offers an exclusive entrance, one-on-one security screening and plush lounges.
+The facility called the Private Suite opened Monday and offers an exclusive entrance, one-on-one security screening and plush lounges.
+And privileged

+The new facility was built for $22 million by Gavin de Becker and Associates, a security consulting firm, at no cost to the airport or taxpayers.
+The Los Angeles company said it's the first terminal of its kind in the U.S. — but it's based on a facility at London's Heathrow Airport that offers private high-end service for members.
+Private terminals also can be found at international airports in Dubai, Munich, Zurich and other cities.
+De Becker said it's in negotiations to open a similar one at John F. Kennedy International Airport in New York.

-The terminal was built by a security consulting firm that says it will generate $35 million in revenue for the airport over the next nine years.
+The company said the terminal has created 125 new jobs and will generate $35 million in revenue for the airport over the next nine years.

+The terminal benefits the airport, the company said, because it reduces the potential for drama and delay from celebrities and other attention-getting VIPs moving through public areas.